arnoldt100/anansi/doxygen_documentation/sources/BuildingAnansi/building_Anansi.md

 * `ANANSI_PRECISION_POLICY` - Unused

-To facilitate setting these environmental variables, there are several sample configuration files located in directory <em>${ANANSI_TOP_LEVEL}/configurations</em>.
+To facilitate setting these environmental variables for your computer, there are several sample configuration files located in directory
+<em>${ANANSI_TOP_LEVEL}/configurations</em>.
+Copy and modify one of the sample
+configurations to suit your computer runtime environment.
 For a more detailed explanation and use of these environmental variables refer to [Anansi Environmental Variables](#AnansiEnvironmentalVariables)

 ## Running the Build Commands